tylervalentine/Kovacs-Little-Valentine-Final-Minecraft-Server/README.md

 ## Host a Minecraft server locally, in Vagrant, and on AWS

+## NOTE: all sources are linked in files where they were used

 ## Requirements

 1. Vagrant for hosting in a VM

-2. Ngrok Account for hosting locally and in Vagrant
+2. Ngrok for hosting locally and in Vagrant

 3. Minecraft Client to join the game